Eat Sunscreen for Glowing Skin and Health

 Perhaps one of the most potent carotenoids is astaxanthin: a red pigment found in algae, salmon, trout, shrimp, lobsters, and other shellfish.
 Astaxanthin is 1,000 times more effective at protecting skin from UV damage than other carotenoids.

 A key reason for this is because unlike most other nutrients, astaxanthin crosses the blood brain barrier providing an overall anti-inflammatory effect, and especially for the eyes and brain.
-This is one of the reason why we use it in our Premium and Ultra versions of our Omega 3 Fish oils.
+This is one of the reason why we use it in our Plus and Premium versions of our Omega 3 Fish oils.

 Another very potent carotenoid is Lycopene: an antioxidant and sunscreen in one and another ingredient that we have used for years.